-If staff have any concerns regarding county lines/cuckooing they will be reported in the usual way.
+If staff have any concerns regarding county lines/cuckooing they will follow our safeguarding reporting procedures.

 Contextual safeguarding-

 As young people grow and develop they may be vulnerable to abuse or exploitation from outside their family.
 These extra-familial threats might arise at school and other educational establishments, from within peer groups, or more widely from within the wider community and/or online.